philippeducasse/zirkusmond/Readme.md

 - Install the pre-commit hooks before making changes: `pre-commit install`.
 They run `ruff` (lint + format) on the backend and basic whitespace/YAML/JSON/merge-conflict checks on every commit.
 - Backend code is linted/formatted with `ruff` (`uv run ruff check --fix` / `uv run ruff format`); keep to the project's `line-length = 100` (see `backend/pyproject.toml`).
 - Add or update tests for any backend logic change and make sure `uv run pytest` passes before opening a PR.
-- Keep PRs focused and small where possible; describe *why* a change is needed, not just what changed.
+- Keep PRs focused and small where possible; describe _why_ a change is needed, not just what changed.
 - Open a PR against `main`; CI (tests workflow) must pass before merging.

 # qr code duplication

 # cookie popover

-# remove talent && venue && remove all other emails from website

 # add way for juan to change videos && images

-# handle case for shows that zm doesnt handle bookings

 # early bird tickets